HorvathLab/scSNViz/README.md

                        dimensionality_reduction='UMAP',
                        include_cell_types=TRUE,
-                       include_copykat=FALSE, # CNV metrics produced by copykat; this may significantly increase processing time depending on the size of gene counts matrix provided include_snv_dim_red = TRUE, # IF, set to TRUE, this function transposes the SNVxBarcode matrix and generates a dimensionality reduction plot to view similarity between SNVs snv_label=TRUE, # labels for transposed SNV plot slingshot=TRUE,
+                       include_copykat=FALSE, # CNV metrics produced by copykat; this may significantly increase processing time depending on the size of gene counts matrix provided include_snv_dim_red=TRUE, # IF, set to TRUE, this function transposes the SNVxBarcode matrix and generates a dimensionality reduction plot to view similarity between SNVs snv_label=TRUE, # labels for transposed SNV plot slingshot=TRUE,
                        color_scale='YlOrRd',